icy/bash-coding-style/README.md

     _do_some_critical_check

     if [[ $? -ge 1 ]]; then
-      echo "Oh, you will never see this line" fi
+      echo "Oh, you will never see this line." fi

 If `_do_some_critical_check` fails, the script just exits and the following code is just skipped without any notice.
 Too bad, right?
+The code above can be refactored as below

+    set -e
+    if _do_some_critical_check; then
+      echo "Oh, it's better now"
+    fi
+    echo "Oh, you will always see this line."

+Now, if you expect to stop the script when `_do_some_critical_check` fails (it's the purpose of `set -e`, right?), these lines don't help.
+Why?
+Because `set -e` doesn't work when being used with `if`.
+Confused?
+Okay, these lines are the correct one

+    set -e
+    if _do_some_critical_check; then
+      echo "Oh, it's better now"
+    else
+      echo "Something wrong we have to stop here" exit 1 # or return 1
+    fi

+`set -e` doesn't help to improve your code: it just forces you to work hard, doesn't it?

 Another example, in effect of `set -e`:

     (false && true); echo not here

-print nothing, while:
+prints nothing, while:

     { false && true; }; echo here

-print `here`.
+prints `here`.

 The result is varied with different shells or even different versions of the same shell.